JohnVersus/moralis-v2-nextjs-api-boilerplate/README.md

 Get the Moralis API key from [Moralis admin page](https://admin.moralis.io/web3apis)

-Rename the .env.local.example to .env.local and add the required API secrets.
+Rename the .env.local.example to .env.local and add the required secrets.

 ## Install Packages